DallasSchauer/Spring-Sports-Organizer/README.md

 Near future:

-- data validation for adding team to event
-- change error page to accept error message
-- personal home page
+- personal home page (list of games this month, in order of date)
+- Add commissioner functionality
 - Make more events, teams, and managers
 - Figure out necessary pages for whole app
 - Create schedule / tournament schedule button